 Part of a Collector's system memory allocation is devoted to SSE (Standalone Script Engine), which is enabled by default and used to execute script DataSources.
 In a non-VM environment, if there is not enough memory, the Collector won't initiate SSE and will instead execute script DataSources in the Agent.
 However, if the Collector is executed in a VM, because the OS indicates there is free memory, this safeguard can be overridden.
 This burst memory capacity in VMs can increase memory use above the system memory requirements listed previously.
 Although this can happen for Collector of any size, it is far more likely to happen to small Collectors.

-To disable SSE and ensure additional memory is not used, update the groovy.script.runner configuration setting in the agent.config file from sse to agent (e.g. groovy.script.runner=agent).
-If this setting is not present in your Collector's agent.config file, look for the collector.script.asynchronous setting instead and update its value to false.
+To disable SSE and ensure additional memory is not used, update the groovy.script.runner configuration setting in the agent.conf file from sse to agent (e.g. groovy.script.runner=agent).
+If this setting is not present in your Collector's agent.conf file, look for the collector.script.asynchronous setting instead and update its value to false.
 For more information on updating a Collector's configuration files, see Editing the Collector Config Files.

 NetFlow Capacity Limits

 The following are representative measures of the flows per second that can be comfortably monitored by a Collector running in different sample environments: